RepoDynamics/PyPackIT/docs/website/source/manual/control/structure/index.md

 ## Customization

 You are completely free to restructure your configurations in any way you like.
-For example, you can have a single large YAML file with all configurations, or you can further break down the configurations into more files and subdirectories.
+For example, you can combine all configurations into a single large YAML file, or you can further break them down into other files and subdirectories.
 You can even break down a single complex value (i.e., a mapping or a sequence) into multiple files, each containing a subset of the value's data.
 During [synchronization](#manual-cc-sync) events,